mikelbaker/VistaExtractor/README.md

 next you will need to load the VistaExtractor code into the VX130 database server.
 You can run the script CopyVXCode

+    ./CopyVXCode

+Create the ClassBuilder APIS
+1. Using Postman create the APIs using the OpenAPI defintion in ./apis/cb.json
+    a.
+Copy the ./apis/cb.json file and paste in postman body.
+    b. set the url to http://localhost/vx130/api/mgmnt/v2/VX130/CB
+    c.
+Set the TYPE to POST
+    d.
+Set the Authentication to basic and add your username and password.